-My name is Verena Laouari and I am a graduate interpreter for the Spanish and Italian languages.
+My name is Verena Laouari and I am a graduate interpreter for the German, Spanish and Italian languages.
 After my studies at the University of Heidelberg I set up my own freelancer’s office without any delay and detours.
 Since that time, I have worked as a freelance interpreter and translator, especially in the private economy and in legal fields.
 I’ve worked as a generally sworn and authorized interpreter since 2012 and I also offer certified translations.

 In my blog at www.dolmetscherin.nrw I regularly take up interesting and quaint things and experience from my daily work routine – this is also the point where my first article on the topic of note taking technique appeared.